Tommy Shannon: With Stevie Ray Vaughan

 Shannon moved between Dallas and Austin, and saw Stevie Ray Vaughan at The Fog with Vaughan's group Blackbird.
 Vaughan later formed a group called Double Trouble, and in 1980 Shannon wound up taking the place of the bass player, Jackie Newhouse, after seeing Double Trouble at Rockefellers in Houston.
 Vaughan was tapped to do some guitar tracks for David Bowie (including guitar on "Let's Dance"), and was then offered the chance to tour with Bowie, putting the new group's future in doubt.
 Ultimately, though, Vaughan's manager turned down the offer.
-Vaughan, Shannon and drummer Chris Layton would stay together as Stevie Ray Vaughan & Double Trouble—and become one of the most famous blues bands of all time.
+Vaughan, Shannon and drummer Chris Layton would stay together as Stevie Ray Vaughan & Double Trouble.

 After joining Double Trouble, Shannon met his future wife Kumi and they eventually married in 1986.
 His drug-use returned, and in increasing volumes, often with the band leader, Vaughan.
 Eventually both realized a need to change that lifestyle, and both checked into rehabilitation in separate cities, becoming clean and sober.
 The newly healthy band was on the upswing, making popular music and gaining wider fame, until the helicopter carrying Vaughan crashed into a hillside after a show at Alpine Valley Music Theater, near East Troy, Wisconsin, on August 27, 1990, killing all aboard.

 Later career

 After a period of mourning, Shannon's musical career eventually continued.
 He played with Doyle Bramhall, Denny Freeman and Chris Layton in The Mighty Zor.
 Shannon was asked by The Rolling Stones to audition to replace Bill Wyman, but did not get the role.
 Other notable projects included the Arc Angels with Doyle Bramhall II and Charlie Sexton, and Storyville with Malford Milligan.
 He toured with Susan Tedeschi and, along with Chris Layton, toured and recorded with Kenny Wayne Shepherd.
-He and Layton played on Jimmy D. Lane's "It's Time".
+He and Layton played on Jimmy D. Lane's It's Time.
 He has played with other notable musicians, including Eric Clapton, The Rolling Stones, Little Richard, Hubert Sumlin, Mike McCready, Jonny Lang, Buddy Guy, Jimmie Vaughan, Eric Johnson, David Grissom, Mato Nanji, Jeff Beck, Lou Gramm and John Mayer.

-In 1999 Shannon, in company with Chris Layton, provided the rhythm section for the Debbie Davies release Tales From the Austin Motel on Shanachie Records.
+In 1999, Shannon, in company with Chris Layton, provided the rhythm section for the Debbie Davies release Tales From the Austin Motel on Shanachie Records.

 In 2001, Double Trouble reformed, releasing their only album to date without Vaughan.
 Titled Been a Long Time, it featured many guest performers (including Tedeschi) filling Vaughan's frontman role.

 His primary bass was a battered Arctic White 1962 Fender Jazz Bass with a red tortoise shell pickguard.
+Both Jimi Hendrix and BB King jammed on this bass with Johnny Winter on guitar, as documented in photos.
 He has been seen playing Yamaha BBs, Music Man StingRays, other Fender Precision and Jazz basses (mostly American, American Deluxe and Custom Shop models) and custom Fodera basses.